sahircansurmeli/react-mde/readme.md

 ## About the author

-Originally made with :heart: by André Pena and [other awesome contributors](https://github.com/andrerpena/react-mde/graphs/contributors).
+Made with :heart: by André Pena and [other awesome contributors](https://github.com/andrerpena/react-mde/graphs/contributors).

 Added toggle support by Sahircan Sürmeli